 Blake Shelton serves as a coach on NBC's four-time Emmy Award-winning musical competition series "The Voice."

-Shelton returns for the 22nd season with the incredible accomplishment of being the coach for eight champions over the course of the series, including milestone Season 20 winner Cam Anthony.
+Shelton returns for his 23rd and final season with the incredible accomplishment of being the coach for nine champions over the course of the series, including milestone Season 22 winner Bryce Leatherwood.

-Shelton's other winners are Chloe Kohanski, Sundance Head, Craig Wayne Boyd, Danielle Bradbery, Cassadee Pope, Jermaine Paul and Todd Tilghman.
+Shelton's other winners are Chloe Kohanski, Sundance Head, Craig Wayne Boyd, Danielle Bradbery, Cassadee Pope, Jermaine Paul, Todd Tilghman and Cam Anthony.

 Shelton has a championship career of his own and is still setting the mark in country music.
-His new single, "No Body," quickly climbed the charts.
-Over the span of his career, Shelton has earned 28 No. 1 country singles, including the chart-topping song "Happy Anywhere," which features multi-season "The Voice" coach, rock star and wife Gwen Stefani.
-It's their second consecutive No. 1 single.
+His current single, "No Body," is quickly climbing the country charts.
+Over the span of his career, Shelton has earned 28 No. 1 country singles, including the chart-topping song "Happy Anywhere," which features multi-season "The Voice" coach, rock star and his wife Gwen Stefani.
+It's their second No. 1 single together.

-Shelton was born and raised, and currently lives, in Oklahoma, where he has strong community ties.
+Shelton was born, raised and currently lives in Oklahoma, where he has strong community ties.
 He recently donated $200,000 to the Regional Food Bank of Oklahoma.
 In response to the devastating tornadoes of 2013, Shelton and NBC teamed up on the telethon "Healing in the Heartland: Relief Benefit Concert."
 With the help of Reba McEntire, Usher, Rascal Flatts, Vince Gill and Ryan Tedder of OneRepublic, the telethon raised more than $6 million for United Way of Central Oklahoma.
-He has donated $500,000 to the Jimmy Everest Center, an Oklahoma hospital for children with blood cancer and blood disorders.
+He has donated $500,000 to the Jimmy Everest Center, an Oklahoma University hospital for children with blood cancer and blood disorders.